Overview of Eligibility Requirements for Medicaid Long-Term Care

 Ways to Become Medicaid Eligible When Exceeding the Limits

-If you meet Medicaid’s medical criteria, but your income and / or assets exceed Medicaid’s financial limits, there may be other ways you can qualify for Medicaid LTC.
+If you meet Medicaid’s medical criteria, but your income and/or assets exceed Medicaid’s financial limits, there may be other ways you can qualify for Medicaid Long Term Care.

-A Qualified Income Trust (QIT) allows an applicant to directly deposit into a QIT the portion of their income that exceeds Medicaid’s income limit.
-Excess income will no longer count toward Medicaid’s income limit.
+In states that don’t offer a Medically Needy Pathway, applicants with too much income can use a a Qualified Income Trust (QIT) to qualify for Medicaid.
+They simply deposit their excess income (the amount over their state’s income limit) into the QIT every month to become and maintain eligibility.
 The money in the QIT must be controlled by a trustee, not the Medicaid applicant.
-QIT funds can only be spent for medical expenses, Medicare premiums, or LTC that are not covered by Medicaid.
+QIT funds can only be spent for medical expenses, Medicare premiums or other healthcare that is not covered by Medicaid.

-Working with a Medicaid planning professional can help with the above approaches and many other strategies to become Medicaid eligible.
+Working with a Medicaid planning professional like a Certified Medicaid Planner can help with the above approaches and many other strategies to become Medicaid eligible.